MicrosoftDocs/azure-ai-docs/articles/search/search-create-app-portal.md

 > [!TIP]
 > You can view fields attributes on the **Fields** tab of the index in the Azure portal.
 Fields marked as filterable and facetable can be used in the sidebar

 1. In the wizard, select the **Sidebar** tab at the top of the page.
-You'll see a list of all fields that are attributed as filterable and facetable in the index.
+You should see a list of all fields that are attributed as filterable and facetable in the index.

 1. Remove some of the fields to shorten the sidebar so that you don't have scroll in the finished app.